oracle-livelabs/developer/springboot-adb-react/setup-dev-environment/setup-dev-environment.md

 	```
 ## Task 7: Complete the Setup

-When the setup is done running, you will see a message: **SETUP VERIFIED**
+When the setup completes, you will see a message: **SETUP VERIFIED**

 You can view the log files in the $MTDRWORKSHOP_LOG directory.
 The command below will show you all the log files.
 You can view the contents of the files if you'd like.
 	```